 At Boston Medical Center (BMC), the care of patients with lung cancer is a collaborative, multidisciplinary process.
 In a highly supportive and patient-focused environment, the Cancer Care Center organizes its services around each patient, bringing together the expertise of diverse specialists to manage care from the first consultation through treatment and follow-up visits.

-The Cancer Care Center is dedicated to providing treatment that is effective and innovative in curing and controlling cancer, while managing its impact on quality of life.
-The Center’s physicians are pioneering advances in effective, minimally invasive techniques that lower patients’ risk, pain, and recovery time, and enable even very ill patients to improve their quality of life.
+The Cancer Care Center is dedicated to providing treatment that is effective and innovative in curing and controlling lung cancer, while managing its impact on quality of life.
+The Cancer Center’s physicians are pioneering advances in effective, minimally invasive techniques that lower patients’ risk, pain, and recovery time, and enable even very ill patients to improve their quality of life.

 Refer a patient with a single telephone call or email to our Cancer Referral Hotline.
 Call 617.638.5600 for a clinical consult or email [email protected].
 Patients with a diagnosis or strong suspicion of cancer are given priority appointments within 72 hours.